Muscle weakness: Pathophysiology

 Muscle cells work by detecting a flow of electrical impulses from the brain which signals them to contract through the release of calcium by the sarcoplasmic reticulum.
 Fatigue (reduced ability to generate force) may occur due to the nerve, or within the muscle cells themselves.
 New research from scientists at Columbia University suggests that muscle fatigue is caused by calcium leaking out of the muscle cell.
 This causes there to be less calcium available for the muscle cell.
 In addition an enzyme is proposed to be activated by this released calcium which eats away at muscle fibers.

 Substrates within the muscle generally serve to power muscular contractions.
 They include molecules such as adenosine triphosphate (ATP), glycogen and creatine phosphate.
-ATP binds to the myosin head and causes the ‘ratchetting’ that results in contraction according to the sliding filament model.
+ATP binds to the myosin head and causes the ‘ratchetting’ process that results in muscle contraction according to the sliding filament model.
 Creatine phosphate stores energy so ATP can be rapidly regenerated within the muscle cells from adenosine diphosphate (ADP) and inorganic phosphate ions, allowing for sustained powerful contractions that last between 5–7 seconds.
 Glycogen is the intramuscular storage form of glucose, used to generate energy quickly once intramuscular creatine stores are exhausted, producing lactic acid as a metabolic byproduct.
 Contrary to common belief, lactic acid accumulation does not actually cause the burning sensation we feel when we exhaust our oxygen and oxidative metabolism, but in actuality, lactic acid in presence of oxygen recycles to produce pyruvate in the liver which is known as the Cori cycle.

 Substrates produce metabolic fatigue by being depleted during exercise, resulting in a lack of intracellular energy sources to fuel contractions.
 In essence, the muscle stops contracting because it lacks the energy to do so.